Joseph O’Dwyer (1841 – 1898) was an American physician

 Despite many failures and criticisms from the medical society, O’Dwyers’ dogged tenacity in his studies saw him pioneer many a method from which the groundwork of modern intensive care is built upon today.

 O’Dwyer was also one of the earlier physicians to advocate for and recognise the value of the diphtheria anti-toxin.
+His other achievements include:

 - The introduction and development of the O’Dwyer plain tube and a system for intralaryngeal intubation